Instant Pot DUO60 7-in-1 User Review

 The Instant Pot can be described as a “multi-cooker” - it is a single product that can perform the functions of seven kitchen appliances and tools.

-The DUO60 model works as a pressure cooker, slow cooker, rice cooker, warming pot, and yogurt maker.
+The DUO60 model [Amazon] works as a pressure cooker, slow cooker, rice cooker, warming pot, and yogurt maker.
 I don’t know about you, but in my Philadelphia rowhome, there’s certainly no storage space for separate appliances that would carry out all these processes.

 You can use one of the 14 pre-programmed “smart programs” on your Instant Pot to make things like dry beans or rice with the push of a button.
 If you prefer to have complete control over the cooking process, you can use the “manual” function to override the appliance and cook your food however you like.